alexei-kouprianov/COVID.2019.ru/README.md

 * `scripts/covid.2019.ru.main.r`

+## Disaggregated data for Cheliabinsk

+The disaggregated data for Cheliabinsk can be downloaded with `wget` (command-line string is given below), then processed with `cheliabinsk.extractor.pl` and `cheliabinsk.r`.

+    wget -S 'https://коронавирус74.рф/districts/' --no-check-certificate -O  cheliabinsk.raw.txt

 ## Illustrations

 The visualizations derived from nation-wide data are as follows.
 For regional graphs see [a special subfolder](https://github.com/alexei-kouprianov/COVID.2019.ru/tree/master/plots/regions "Regional graphs")